maticzav/swift-graphql/README.md

 }
 ```

-> SwiftGraphQL intentionally doesn't implement any caching machanism.
+> SwiftGraphQL intentionally doesn't implement any caching mechanism.
 This is only a query library and it does that very well.
 You should implement caching functionality yourself, but you probably don't need it in most cases.

 ### `Selection<Type, Scope>`